ulfschneider/ulf.website/content/posts/accessibility/2020-08-21-my-approach-to-accessibility.md

 - by identifying people who have something to say about it,
 - by reading more about it,
-- by applying best practices in my own work – at first I will try things out on my personal site here,
+- by applying best practices in my own work—at first I will try things out on my personal site here,
 - by finding resources to test for accessibility.

 I will maintain a list of useful things, like articles, tools, or techniques.
 I hope, through that I will make accessibility more accessible for myself and something will grow out of it.